ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 Once a peer triggers the on-chain dispute-resolution system, the other party is required to respond within a time limit (called the challenge window).
 This allows users to challenge the exit transaction, especially if the other party is applying a stale update.

 Whatever the case may be, channel users always have strong finality guarantees: if the state transition in their possession was signed by all members and is the most recent update, then it is of equal finality with a regular on-chain transaction.
 They still have to challenge the other party on-chain, but the only possible outcome is finalizing the last valid state, which they hold.

+#### How do state channels interact with Ethereum? {#how-do-state-channels-interact-with-ethereum}

+Although they exist as off-chain protocols, state channels have an on-chain component: the smart contract deployed on Ethereum when opening the channel.
+This contract controls the assets deposited into the channel, verifies state updates, and arbitrates disputes between participants.

+State channels don't publish transaction data or state commitments to Mainnet, unlike [layer 2](/layer-2/) scaling solutions.
+However, they are more connected to Mainnet than, say, [sidechains](/developers/docs/scaling/sidechains/), making them somewhat safer.

+State channels rely on the main Ethereum protocol for the following:

+#### 1. Liveness {#liveness}
+The on-chain contract deployed when opening the channel is responsible for the channel's functionality.
+If the contract is running on Ethereum, then the channel is always available for usage.
+Conversely, a sidechain can always fail, even if Mainnet is operational, putting user funds at risk.

+#### 2. Security {#security}

+To some extent, state channels rely on Ethereum to provide security and protect users from malicious peers.
+As discussed in later sections, channels use a fraud proof mechanism that lets users challenge attempts to finalize the channel with an invalid or stale update.

+In this case, the honest party provides the latest valid state of the channel as a fraud proof to the on-chain contract for verification.
+Fraud proofs enable mutually distrustful parties to conduct off-chain transactions without risking their funds in the process.

+#### 3. Finality {#finality}

+State updates collectively signed by channel users are considered as good as on-chain transactions.
+Still, all in-channel activity only achieves true finality when the channel is closed on Ethereum.

+In the optimistic case, both parties can cooperate and sign the final state update and submit on-chain to close the channel, after which the funds are distributed according to the channel's final state.
+In the pessimistic case, where someone tries to cheat by posting an incorrect state update on-chain, their transaction isn't finalized until the challenge window elapses.

 ## Virtual state channels {#virtual-state-channels}